luk036/luk036.github.io/algo4dfm/useful_skew.md

 ![img](lec05.files/fig10.png)\
 \columnsend

-##
+---

+## Example: Distribute the slack (cont'd)

 - To determine the optimal slacks and skews for the rest of the graph, we replace the critical cycle with a super vertex.

 \columnsbegin
 \column{.4\textwidth}